ThorinDev/MinecraftColorCodes/README.md

 #Minecraft Color Codes
-Just my little collection of hex codes for all the individual minecraft colors.
+Just my little collection of hex codes for all the individual minecraft colours.